baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 The explanation of ELF so far have shown the critical importance of the GOT and PLT data structures used at runtime by the dynamic linker.
 Since these data structures are used to direct memory access and function calls they are also a security liability.
 If a program error provides an attacker with the possibility to overwrite a single word in the address space with a value of his choosing, then targetting a specific GOT entry is a worthwhile goal.
 For some architectures, a changed GOT value might redirect a call to a function, which is called through the PLT, to an arbitrary other place.
 Similarly, if the PLT is modified in relocations and therefore writable, that memory could be modified.

-An example with security relevance could be a call to `setuid` to drop a process’ privileges which is redirected to perhaps getpid.
+An example with security relevance could be a call to `setuid` to drop a process’ privileges which is redirected to perhaps `getpid`.
 The attacker could therefore keep the raised priviledges and later cause greater harm.

 This kind of attack would not be possible if the data GOT and PLT could not be modified by the user program.
 For some platforms, like IA-32, the PLT is already read-only.
 But the GOT must be modifiable at runtime.
 The dynamic linker is an ordinary part of the program and it is therefore not possible to require the GOT in a memory region which is writable by the dynamic linker but not the rest of the application.
 Another possibility would be to have the dynamic linker change the access permissions for the memory pages containing the GOT and PLT whenever it has to change a value.
 The required calls to `mprotect` are prohibitively expensive, ruling out this solution for any system which aims to be performing well.

 At this point we should remember how the dynamic linker works and how the GOT is used.
 Each GOT entry belongs to a certain symbol and depending on how the symbol is used, the dynamic linker will perform the relocation at startup time or on demand when the symbol is used.
 Of interest here are the relocations of the first group.
 We know exactly when all non-lazy relocation are performed.
 So we could change the access permission of the part of the GOT which is modified at startup time to forbid write access after the relocations are done.
-Creating objects this way is enabled by the -z relro linker option.
-The linker is instructed to move the sections, which are only modified by relocations, onto separate memory page and emit a new program header entry PT GNU RELRO to point the dynamic linker to these special pages.
+Creating objects this way is enabled by the `-z relro` linker option.
+The linker is instructed to move the sections, which are only modified by relocations, onto separate memory page and emit a new program header entry `PT_GNU_RELRO` to point the dynamic linker to these special pages.
 At runtime the dynamic linker can then remove the write access to these pages after it is done.

 This is only a partial solution but already very useful.
-By using the -z now linker option it is possible to disable all lazy relocation at the expense of increased startup costs and make all relocations eligible for this special treatment.
+By using the `-z now` linker option it is possible to disable all lazy relocation at the expense of increased startup costs and make all relocations eligible for this special treatment.
 For long-running applications which are security relevant this is definitely attractive: the startup costs should not weigh in as much as the gained security.
 Also, if the application and DSOs are written well, they avoid relocations.
-For instance, the DSOs in the GNU C library are all build with -z relro and -z now.
+For instance, the DSOs in the GNU C library are all build with `-z relro` and `-z now`.

 The GOT and PLT are not the only parts of the application which benefit from this feature.
 In section [2.4.2](#_bookmark54) we have seen that adding as many const to a data object definition as possible has benefits when accessing the data.
 But there is more.
 Consider the following code: